premkiran7/companies-that-hire-without-resumes/CodeJudge/CodeJudge.md

 ## About

-Codejudge’s mission is to make developer recruiting efficient for companies by providing a platform for solving real world challenges, thereby allowing them to hire talent with skills relevant to their businesses.
+Codejudge is a code-simulation platform for engineers to showcase their skills and get noticed by top tech companies on the basis of capabilities and not credentials.
+It assesses every engineer's technical skills using projects modeled on real-world scenarios and by evaluating functional and code-quality parameters.

 While algorithms and data structures provide building blocks for code, yet there are higher concepts that a developer needs to know of to build applications.
 This involves design principles, architecture, code quality and maintainability which is hard to judge through the current platforms.
+The proprietary skills data created based on the assessment from Codejudge lets companies hire smarter, faster, and without bias.

+Currently, Codejudge's assessment technology is used by reputed startups like Cardekho, Cred and Udaan among other top tech teams at middle and early-stage startups as well as global players like Crossover and Skuad.

 ## Hiring Process